 OBJECTION #10: Doesn’t Pentecost always fall on a Sunday?

 ANSWER: Pentecost always falls 50 days from the Feast of Firstfruits.
 In the time of Christ there was a controversy regarding the correct day for the offering of the “Firstfruits,” but in the year Christ died, Pharisees and Sadducees were in agreement.
-(See the study: “Three Days and Three Nights.”)
+(See our study: “Three Days and Three Nights.”)
 Pharisees and Sadducees were all together at the Temple to hear Peter preach with power.
 Because the “Firstfruits” were offered on a Sunday in that year, Pentacost also fell on a “first day” - in that year.
 Such was not always the case, unless you were Sadducee.
 They counted from the first Sunday that followed the Passover.
-The Pharisees counted from the day that followed the Feast of Unleavened Bread.
+The Pharisees counted from the day that followed the Feast of Unleavened Bread (not always a Sunday).

 OBJECTION #11: Isn’t Sunday always special when it is mentioned in the New Testament?
 Couldn’t it be inferred that Sunday was the special day for the apostles after the resurrection?